 19. The Breakfast Club

-When it comes to movies revolving around teenagers - or movies set in high schools - there are few names with more weight than writer/director John Hughes.
-Arguably his greatest creation is 1985's The Breakfast Club, which truly kicked off the "brat pack" era.
+When it comes to movies about teenagers - or movies set in high schools - there are few names with more weight than writer/director John Hughes.
+Arguably his greatest creation is 1985's The Breakfast Club, which truly kicked off the "brat pack" era, and is now on Netflix.
 The premise is simple, five students from different backgrounds are forced to coexist over the course of Saturday detention, and end up learning a lot about themselves and each other along the way.
 Emilio Estevez, Judd Nelson, Molly Ringwald, Ally Sheedy, and Anthony Michael Hall star.

 While Marvel Studios' Black Panther might be the first superhero film starring an African-American lead to become a massive blockbuster hit, one shouldn't discount the impact made by Wesley Snipes' Blade in 1998, which definitely paved the way for a black cinematic superhero like T'Challa.
 Director Stephen Norrington's film wasn't exactly a box office smash (although it did perform quite respectably), but Snipes fit the Blade role so well that many fans still wish he'd play it in the MCU.
 Blade II - a sequel some believe tops the original - is on Netflix also.

-While aspects of Scarface are now undeniably dated, director Brian De Palma's tale of the rise and fall of Cuban drug lord Tony Montana (Al Pacino) remains one of the most iconic films of the 1980s.
+While aspects of Scarface are now undeniably dated, director Brian De Palma's tale of the rise and fall of Cuban drug lord Tony Montana (Al Pacino) remains one of the most iconic films of the 1980s, and a must watch for anyone with Netflix access.
 Scarface has gone on to influence pop culture in a myriad of ways, especially when it comes to the hip hop music scene.
 Sporting an 82% score on RT, Scarface is one of those movies that begs to be seen at least once by any committed movie buff.

 15. V for Vendetta